 These facts don't keep taxpayers from contesting the tax laws, with arguments based on frivolous reasons.
 Some contend that filing a Form 1040 violates the Fifth Amendment right against self-incrimination.
 Others argue that wages, tips and other compensation aren't income, but rather an exchange of labor for money.
 Still others have stated that they aren't required to pay taxes because the federal tax return form and instructions don't display the Office of Management and Budget control number required by the Paperwork Reduction Act.

 But does that mean everyone will pay income taxes?
 Not necessarily.
-In 2017, about 44 percent of U.S. households owed no federal income tax [source: Fottrell].
+In 2018, about 44 percent of U.S. households owed no federal income tax [source: Fottrell].
 What determines who pays and who doesn't?
-Read on.

 Who Is Exempt From Paying Income Taxes?

 Certain groups of people who meet specific criteria don't have to pay income taxes.
-For example, if you're single, under the age of 65, and your yearly income is less than $12,000, or married, under 65, with income less than $24,000, you're exempt from paying taxes.
-If you're over the age of 65, single and have a gross income of $13,600 or less, you don't have to pay taxes.
-Or if you're married and over 65, you can earn up to $25,300 before paying taxes [source: Rose.
-(These figures are for 2019 or the 2018 tax year.)
+For example, if you're single, under the age of 65, and your yearly income is less than $12,200, or married, both spouses under 65, with income less than $24,400, you're exempt from paying taxes.
+If you're over the age of 65, single and have a gross income of $13,850 or less, you don't have to pay taxes.
+Or if you're married and you and your spouse are over 65, you can earn up to $27,000 before paying taxes [source: Rose.
+(These figures are for 2020 or the 2019 tax year.)

 Dependents and some disabled are also exempt.
 These include the legally blind, those depending on another for income, individuals dependant on welfare and Social Security, people with permanent disabilities and war veterans on disability.